 Faculty members have broad authority to manage the classroom environment.
-Overall, key factors in responding to apparent disruptive or uncivil behavior are clarity in expectations; courtesy and fairness in responses, making sure students have an opportunity to discuss the incident with you in a timely manner, progressive discipline in which students are given an opportunity to self-correct their behavior.
+Overall, key factors in responding to apparent disruptive or uncivil behavior are clarity in expectations; courtesy and fairness in responses, making sure person have an opportunity to discuss the incident with you in a timely manner, progressive discipline in which persons are given an opportunity to self-correct their behavior.

-It is strongly advised to keep records of dates, times, and objective details of when there is disruptive behavior from a student for when/if the faculty or staff member decides to file a formal incident report about the student.
+It is strongly advised to keep records of dates, times, and objective details of when there is disruptive behavior from a person for when/if the faculty or staff member decides to file a formal incident report about the person.

 4. What should I do in the face of persistent disruption?

-A student who persists in disrupting a class may be directed by a faculty member to leave the classroom for the remainder of the class period.
-The student should be told the reason(s) for such action, and be given an opportunity to discuss the matter with the faculty member at a later date.
+A person who persists in disrupting a class may be directed by a faculty member to leave the classroom for the remainder of the class period.
+The person should be told the reason(s) for such action, and be given an opportunity to discuss the matter with the faculty member at a later date.
 This is a serious step and should not be taken lightly.

 5. When should I call the Department of Public Safety?

-You should call the Department of Public Safety 567-661-7575 whenever you believe there is any threat of violence or other unlawful behavior, including a student's refusal to leave class after being told do so.
+You should call the Department of Public Safety (567) 661-7575 whenever you believe there is any threat of violence or other unlawful behavior, including a person's refusal to leave class after being told do so.